Iterative Alignment Flows: EXPERIMENT DETAILS

 \subsection{Models for MNIST and FashionMNIST}

-\paragraph{Two class distributions ($k=2$)} \begin{itemize} \item Number of dimensions for mSWD-NB: We use orthogonal transformation with $m=30$ directions which is much smaller than the ambient dimensions of $d=784$ similar to the the SIG paper \citep{dai2020sliced}. \item Number of layers: We use 250 layers for mSWD-NB and 10 layers for DD.
-In this way, the product of the number of layers and the number of dimensions while fitting the NB/DD are approximately the same i.e. $250\times30 \approx 10\times784$. \item mSWD-NB: We add a normal distribution inverse CDF and CDF at the start and the end of the entire mSWD-NB model as pre and post processing transformations to project the unit data into the real space for transformation. \item DD: The setup of DD is basically the same as what we use for 2D experiments with $k>2$ except that we remove the pre and post processing transformations with the normal distribution CDF and inverse CDF since the data is already on the unit hypercube. \item mSWD-Tree: We use 250 layers.
-We set the max leaf nodes of the tree destructor to 30 with a uniform weight of 0.5. \item Tree: We use 500 layers because we observe that Tree tends to need more layers to get reasonable results.
-We set the max leaf nodes of the tree destructor to 30 with a uniform weight of 0.1. \item Alignflow: The AlignFlow implementation is done through the direct clone from the Github repository with some modifications on the code and parameters setup.
+\paragraph{Two class distributions ($\nclass=2$)} \begin{itemize} \item Number of dimensions for INB: We use orthogonal transformation with $\ndir=30$ directions which is much smaller than the ambient dimensions of $d=784$ similar to the the SINF paper \citep{DBLP:conf/icml/DaiS21}. \item Number of layers: We use 250 layers for INB and 10 layers for DD.
+In this way, the product of the number of layers and the number of dimensions while fitting the NB/DD are approximately the same i.e. $250\times30 \approx 10\times784$. \item INB: We add a normal distribution inverse CDF and CDF at the start and the end of the entire INB model as pre and post processing transformations to project the unit data into the real space for transformation. \item DD: The setup of DD is basically the same as what we use for 2D experiments with $\nclass>2$ except that we remove the pre and post processing transformations with the normal distribution CDF and inverse CDF since the data is already on the unit hypercube. \item Alignflow: The AlignFlow implementation is done through the direct clone from the Github repository with some modifications on the code and parameters setup.
 We first follow the AlignFlow paper to have these general parameters getting set up: the batch size is 16, the learning rate is set to a fixed \texttt{2e-04}, maximum gradient norm is 10.
-We train 50 epochs for choices of the lambda value \texttt{1e-05} and \texttt{1e-04}.
-For the Real-NVP model, the model is a four scale setup.
-The first three scales contain three checkerboard coupling layers followed by three channelwise coupling layers.
-Then the data is squeezed and split so that half the data goes to the next scale.
-For the final scale, we only perform the checkerboard coupling layer four times.
-The squeeze operation is simply by turning each subvolume $4 \times 4 \times 1$ into the subvolume $1 \times 1 \times 4$.
-And the splitting operation tries to split the last dimension into two parts.
-Also within each coupling layer, we parameterize the scale and translate factors by using the ResNet structure with number of blocks equals 4.
-And the number of channels for the ResNet is set to 32 and gets doubled every time when we switch the coupling layer from checkerboard layer to channelwise layer.
-For the GAN setup, the discriminator is set to have 5 convolutional layers with kernel size 4 and stride 1.
-The number of channels is doubled each time when passing to the next layer with the initial value 32 for the generator and 64 for the discriminator. \end{itemize}
+We further set the \texttt{data\_constraint} value inside \texttt{RealNVP} model to be 0.999998.